CadenzaProject/cadenzaproject.github.io/docs/cadenza1/cc1_summary_task1.md

 extra data was used for augmentation.

 1. `Demucs`: This baseline system uses the `Hybrid Demucs` model.
 This is a time-domain-based model.
 2. `Open-UnMix`: This baseline system uses the `umxhq` model from Open-UnMix.
-This is a spetrogram-based model.
+This is a spectrogram-based model.

 Please, visit the [baseline on the GitHub webpage](https://github.com/claritychallenge/clarity/tree/cad1task1-baseline2/recipes/cad1/task1/baseline) and [Baseline](Software/cc1_baseline#1-task-1-headphones) links to read more about the baselines and learn how to run them.

-## 4. Liderboard
+## 4. Leaderboard

-:::tip Participate in our Liderboard
+:::tip Participate in our Leaderboard
 If you have scores using the validation set, send us the `score.csv` file, and we will include you.
 :::

-The score used for the ranking is the total average.
+The score used for the ranking is the average over all examples.

 | Ranking | Team                     | Average score |
 |:-------:|:-------------------------|:-------------:|